piyushkumarjiit/K8S/README.md

 ## Whats Next
 This is just a start and the script(s) could be further improved.
 NFS could be added to Ceph/storage via automated shell scripts.
-We can update the script to add firewall rules in place of disabling Firewalld.
+You can update the script to add firewall rules in place of disabling Firewalld.
 I am planning to add Ubuntu and Raspberry pi support down the line (if people find it useful).